 Island Peak (6189 meters) is the popular climbing option for many trekkers and summiteers before they start off for the actual mountain expedition.
 The peak rests on the vicinity of Mt.
 Everest in the Khumbu region bordering Tibet.
 The Island Peak is an extended part of Mt Everest and southern ridge of Lhotse.

 The peak towers above the Chhukung valley like a sea of ice.
 So, the peak got its name as Island Peak.
-Also, the peak has its local name as Imja Tse.
+The peak has its local name as Imja Tse.

 Table of Content